 * Minimum of 5 people.
 Fee is inclusive of boat rental, which includes transfers from Aloguinsan Port to Hermit Cove and vice versa; snorkeling equipment rental; and the guide service.

 We called the Aloguinsan Tourism Office a week before our trip.
-The representative told us that the snorkeling rate is P600 (P600 when Sweetie called them, P650 when I called them) per person for a minimum of 5 people per boat.
+The representative told us that the rate for snorkeling is P600 (P600 when Sweetie called them, P650 when I called them) per person for a minimum of 5 people per boat.
 She also said that the rate includes lunch, guide service, and snorkeling equipment BUT NOT the boat.
 The boat fee, she said, is a separate fee.

 Sweetie and I thought that this was too expensive.
 So we decided to simply head to Hermit’s Cove and take our chances there in finding a guide.
 As mentioned earlier in this post, they don’t have snorkeling guides/equipment there.
 We were instructed to call the Aloguinsan Municipal Tourism Office before coming to Hermit’s Cove to coordinate the activity.